 Additionally, we'll leave you an optional homework exercise to complete for the following week.

 To ensure everyone has enough time to give and receive feedback, there is a limit of four members per class.
-Each four-week block costs £60.
+Each four-week block costs £60, or £15 per session.

 Not at all.
 You can join whether you're a first-time writer or an established author.
 Placing Your Mark takes the principles of improv acting and applies them to writing.
 All you need is a willingness to think on your feet and write without self-censorship.
 Note this class is geared towards prose rather than poetry.